Three-phase electric power: Alternatives to three-phase

 An asymmetrical modified two-phase power system used by General Electric around 1897, championed by Charles Proteus Steinmetz and Elihu Thomson.
 This system was devised to avoid patent infringement.
-In this system, a generator was wound with a full-voltage single-phase winding intended for lighting loads and with a small fraction (usually 1/4 of the line voltage) winding that produced a voltage in quadrature with the main windings.
+In this system, a generator was wound with a full-voltage single-phase winding intended for lighting loads and with a small fraction (usually 1/4 of the line-to-line voltage) winding that produced a voltage in quadrature with the main windings.
 The intention was to use this "power wire" additional winding to provide starting torque for induction motors, with the main winding providing power for lighting loads.
 After the expiration of the Westinghouse patents on symmetrical two-phase and three-phase power distribution systems, the monocyclic system fell out of use; it was difficult to analyze and did not last long enough for satisfactory energy metering to be developed.